StevenDStanton/dotenvgo/README.md

 as left-pad over in the npm ecosystem.
 Part of why I love go is that the standard library is powerful enough I can write nearly anything I want on my own without relying on external resources.

+I also wanted one using a map and not actual enviromental variables.

 ## How